Rogue-Frontier/Oblivia/README.md

   - `(+: a b)` Lisp-like arithmetic solves this by making arithmetic spreadable.
 - Partial application / *whatever-priming* (Raku): Scope-constrained to simple expressions.
 Cannot control argument order.
   - `?(<par>) <expr>` Lambdas solve this problem by forward declaring arguments and allowing any size scope.
-- `=`-based assignment: A function that frequently accompanies the aforementioned functions.
-Often confused for boolean functions.
+- `=`-based assignment: This function is often confused between assignments and boolean comparisons.
-  - OBL uses `:=`, where `:` makes it clear that this function is not conditional. `=` is a pattern match function.
+  - OBL uses `:=`, where `:` makes it clear that this function is strictly assignment. `=` is a pattern match function.